Complete Bolivia endemics

 Day 15.
 Lago Uru-Uru in the morning (if necessary) and then drive to Inquisivi for Bolivian Spinetail and Huayco Tinamou.
 We continue to drive to Chulumani for an overnight stay, most likely arriving late.

 Day 16.
 Apa Apa forest.
 Main target is Scimitar-winged Piha.
-Most groups don’t see this bird, why we should not hold our hopes to high.
+Most groups don’t see this bird, why we should not hold our hopes too high.
 Other more likely encounters include Hooded Tinamou, Rufous-faced Antpitta, Short-tailed Antthrush, Scarlet-breasted Fruiteater, Chestnut-crested Cotinga, Straw-backed Tanager, Versicolored Barbet, Yungas Manakin, and Slaty Finch.

 Day 17.
 Today we bird the famous Coroico road.
 There will be lots of overlap on the Apolo road later in the program and the birding we have already done in Cochabamba.
 While we here, we shall look for a few special birds such as Orange-browed Hemispingus, Golden-collared Tanager, Solitary Eagle, Blue-banded Toucanet, Buff-banded Tyrannulet, and Lesser Elaenia.
 Higher up is good for Hooded Mountain-Toucan, Diademed Tapaculo, Black-throated Thistletail, Plushcap, Ochraceous-breasted Flycatcher, Light-crowned Spinetail (light-crowned race) and Andean (Yungas) Pygmy-Owl.
 Near El Cumbre, we find birds such as Rufous-bellied Seedsnipe, Short-tailed Finch, Olivaceous Thornbill, Giant Hummingbird, and Andean Hillstar.
 Night in La Paz

 Day 19.
 Drive to Apolo.
 An epic journey towards Apolo on a dirt road that cuts over the Andes.
-With the prize of the endemic Palkachupa Cotinga – newly split from Swallow-tailed Cotinga at the end of the road.
+With the endemic Palkachupa Cotinga – newly split from Swallow-tailed Cotinga, as a prize at the end of the road.
 The birds are similar to those of Manu road in Peru or the Coroico road.

 Day 20.
 Searching for Palkachupa (Swallow-tailed) Cotinga near Aten Night in Apolo.

 Day 21.
 Explorations around Apolo.
-Additional species that may here are the undescribed ssp of Black-capped Antwren, Yungas Tyrannulet, Yungas Antwren, Bolivian Recurvebill, perhaps even Scimitar-winged Piha en route and the formerly Peruvian endemic Green-capped Tanager.
-This area is also known as the breeding grounds for the yet to be described "Kill Bill¨ Tanager, also known as San Pedro Tanager which was first known from San Pedro area on the Manu road in Peru.
+Additional species that may here are the undescribed ssp of Black-capped Antwren, Yungas Tyrannulet, Yungas Antwren, Bolivian Recurvebill, perhaps even Scimitar-winged Piha en route, and the formerly Peruvian endemic Green-capped Tanager.
+This area is also known as the breeding grounds for the yet-to-be-described "Kill Bill¨ Tanager, also known as San Pedro Tanager, which was first known from the San Pedro area on the Manu road in Peru.

 Day 23.
 Drive 15h to La Paz, arriving at night.